 He and my grandfather—who was Marc’s senior by 12 years—were born in Nimes, the sons of a drunken, skirt-chasing French-Spanish rogue named Juan-Baptiste Bernat (or Bernard, the alternate, French spelling of the name; my grandfather retained the Spanish Bernat moniker, which has passed down to his progeny in America, while Marc always went by Bernard).
-Juan-Baptiste was a native of Stoller, Majorca in the Spanish Balearic Islands who, in about 1907, abandoned his wife and young son Marc in Nimes and emigrated to America, eventually working the coal mines of Alabama.
-He died in America around 1911 and never returned to France or his family.
+Juan-Baptiste was a native of Soller, Majorca in the Spanish Balearic Islands who, in about 1907, abandoned his wife and young son Marc in Nimes and emigrated to America, eventually working the coal mines of Alabama and Texas.
+He was murdered in Texas around 1911 and never returned to France or his family.

 My grandfather, Jean Leonard Bernat, or “Pepe” as he was known in our family, emigrated to the United States with my grandmother, Marie Josephine Liotaud, known as “Meme” in our family, in 1912 and eventually settled in Evansville, Indiana.
 Sadly, Pepe and Meme never had the chance to return to France before they died, nor would they ever see Marc again.
 However, they and their children—son Charles or “Chuck” as he was known, daughters Louise, Marie, and my mother, Therese, or “Tess” as she was known—stayed in contact with Uncle Marc for many years.
 The Bernat clan in America remains to this day very proud of our famous French uncle.